andreagrisafi/SALTED/README.rst

 :code:`matrices.build()`

 - Perform regression with a given regularization parameter :code:`regul`.
+NB: An explicit minimization of the loss function is recommended when the dimensionality of the problem exceed $`10^5`$; see the MPI examples for how to run SALTED in this case.

 :code:`regression.build()`

-- Validate predictions over the structures that have not been retained for training.
+- Validate predictions over the structures that have not been retained for training by estimating the density error as reported in Ref.(4).

 :code:`validation.build()`